stonepros/stone/doc/rados/configuration/network-config-ref.rst

 TCP
 ---

-Ceph disables TCP buffering by default.
+Stone disables TCP buffering by default.

 ``ms_tcp_nodelay``

-:Description: Ceph enables ``ms_tcp_nodelay`` so that each request is sent
+:Description: Stone enables ``ms_tcp_nodelay`` so that each request is sent
               immediately (no buffering).
 Disabling `Nagle's algorithm`_
               increases network traffic, which can introduce latency.
 If you experience large numbers of small packets, you may try